tiffaniortiz/random-number-generator/README.md

 # random-number-generator
-Exercise used to generate random numbers.
+Exercise used to generate random numbers using linear search and binary search.